dqydj/VGAtonic/VGATonic_Linux_Drivers/Readme.md

 You should see random pixels everywhere.
 As for how to use your screen, check out the excellent resources Notro has compiled for fbtft.
 I have generally tested these platforms by starting the x server then using a browser for a bit just to see how responsive it is.

+License:

+    VGATonic Linux Framebuffer Driver Code
+    Copyright (C) 2015 PK

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 2 of the License.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 > Written with [StackEdit](https://stackedit.io/).